AlexMercedCoder/merced-react-hooks/README.md

 }
 ```

+### createDataStoreLS and createDataStoreSS

+same as createDataStore except is also saves to local or session storage

 ## TaskRunner

 useDataStore makes it easy to use a redux like pattern with context and useReducer but it has limitations.